Tank6699/Group5-DSA-2024/README.md

 **OpenAQ API:** Use the API to filter data by date, location, and pollutant.
 **Downloadable Files:** OpenAQ provides periodic data dumps available for download [here](https://openaq.org/#/download).
+# Datasets
+-All the data sets are found in folder called NewCombined.
+-the data sets are downloaded from OPenAq website.
+-This data is only from 01 Jan-01 July 2024 only.
+-you can "G_5_DSA_project.ipynb " file if you want to access the code we used for our project
+# About The Dataset
+### Key Features
+- **Areas of Coverage:** Data from five stations,Nairobi, Los Angles,Bucharest,Madrid and Rome. and Also we ahve tried to include Nicosia, Suchang_Dong.
+- **Pollutants Measured:** PM2.5, PM10, CO, NO2, SO2, O3, and more.
+- **Open and Free:** Available for educational and research purposes.

+### Access the Data
+- **API Access:** Programmatic access to the data via OpenAQ API.
+- **Data Dumps:** Periodic data dumps available for download from the OpenAQ website or GitHub.

 # Data Exploration and Analysis